 To promote understanding of the insider trading prohibition, related Corporations Act provisions and NetComm policy, a copy of this document will be distributed to all employees and directors (present and future) and will also be available on the NetComm intranet site.
 The induction procedures for new employees and directors must require that a copy of this document be provided to each new employee and director.

-The Managing Director will ensure that the insider trading prohibition and related Corporations Act provisions are drawn to the attention of employees and directors by written memorandum at least once in every 12 month period.
+The Chief Executive Office will ensure that the insider trading prohibition and related Corporations Act provisions are drawn to the attention of employees and directors by written memorandum at least once in every 12 month period.

 At least once in every 12 month period, the Audit Committee will review NetComm’s adherence to the procedures set out in this document.